brkarcher/brkarcher.github.io/shadow.md

 But his hands rose neatly to his hips, far from the sheathed knife.

-"As you will, then," he muttered before he stomped out.
+"So be it, then," he muttered before he stomped out.

 Nasira relaxed her body and her mind.
 Pellwyn sat.
 Tormen still looked a little queasy.
 "I didn't expect, when you said 'threaten', that we would *threaten* threaten."